 Faith communities have a complicated history when it comes to mental health and wholeness.
 In some ways faith communities have failed by ignoring mental health challenges that are present within our communities and among clergy people.
 Oftentimes the stigma that has been placed upon the shoulders of those who are experiencing a variety of temporary and chronic mental health challenges has been ignored and even increased by communities and people of faith.
-REGISTER FOR SEPTEMBER ECO GRIEF CIRCLES
+REGISTER FOR WINTER 2021 ECO GRIEF CIRCLES

 At our best, faith communities have encouraged people to face suffering and loss with heart, mind, and body by using rituals, encouraging conversation, and honoring sacred stories from ancestors and community members.
 I am encouraged to see more and more clergy seeking professional mental health care, and more congregations offering opportunities to not only express and explore experiences of grief but to engage in caring for those with mental health challenges.